 Don’t be fooled by imitations.
-While there are several hundred (if not thousands of) species of Bamboo, there are also a handful of lookalikes to be aware of and perhaps to be avoided.
+While there are several hundred (if not thousands) of species of Bamboo, there are also a handful of lookalikes to be aware of, and perhaps avoided.
 Last year we told you about that friendly desktop pot of Lucky Bamboo that you probably thought belonged to the Bamboo family.
 Don’t worry, we forgive you.
 It was an honest mistake.
 The folks at the hardware store just wouldn’t sell as many if they labeled them “Lucky Dracaena”.

 Today we’d like to tell you about an invasive reed grass clogging the creek beds of southern California, and spreading vigorously.
 From a distance and to the untrained eye, it will look a lot like Bamboo, but it’s actually a Mediterranean import known as Arundo donax or giant cane, although it’s sometimes even referred to mistakenly as Arundo bamboo.

-Unlike Bamboo, however, Arundo donax is native to the Mediterranean.
+- Invasive species: Unlike Bamboo, Arundo donax is native to the Mediterranean.
 This means that California climate conditions are ideal, with or without the irrigation required by most species of Bamboo.
 It was brought over in the 1820 for erosion control in the Los Angeles area, and in the subsequent 190 years has established a tenacious foothold throughout the region, but especially in riverbeds.

-As with most invasive species, Giant Cane has no real predators in this part of the world, so it continues to spread while choking out the native flora.
-Ideas for containment range from toxic chemical herbicides (not necessarily something we like to see sprayed around creeks and river beds) to the importation of natural predator insects from the other side of the globe (can you say “unforeseeable environmental consequences”?).
+- Predator resistance: As with most invasive, non-native species, Giant Cane has no real predators in this part of the world, so it continues to spread while choking out the native flora.
+Ideas for containment range from toxic chemical herbicides (not necessarily something we like to see sprayed around creeks and river beds) to the importation of natural predator insects from the other side of the globe (can you say “unanticipated environmental consequences”?).

-Otherwise, the Giant Cane has historically been used for flute making and is also said to be an ideal material to make reeds for woodwind instruments.
-The canes are not nearly as hard and durable as Bamboo, but it does get very tall (upwards of 20 feet) with fairly thick canes (over 1″ in diameter).
+- Elegance and durability: The Giant Cane has historically been used for flute making and is also said to be an ideal material to make reeds for woodwind instruments.
+But, the canes are not nearly as hard and durable as Bamboo, but it does get very tall (upwards of 20 feet) with fairly thick canes (over 1″ in diameter).
 But despite its size and feasibility as a privacy screen, Arundo donax does not have nearly the same grace and elegance as a healthy stand of bamboo.

-- Fire hazard: Highly flammable, the cane has been known to increase the probability and intensity of wildfires.
+- Fire hazard: Highly flammable, the cane grass has been known to increase the probability and intensity of wildfires.
 And what’s worse, it has a far better burn-recovery rate than any native species, so that when the landscape is decimated by fire, the canes sprout up first, leaving no room for the original natives to return or survive.
 Along with the factors listed above, these characteristics seem to make the Giant Cane’s invasive potential far worse than that of bamboo.